cyb3rbee/cyberbeelog-hugo/content/posts/adventofcyberday1.md

 ### Theory

-The scenario here is about security, when things like this happened we must adhere to the company's security policies and procedure.
+The scenario here is about security, when things like this happened we must adhere to the company's security policies and procedures.

-**Security Frameworks =** This is a documented process that defines what organization must follow to manage their security.
-It also include the steps to make following an attack.
+**Security Frameworks =** This is a documented process that defines what organizations must follow to manage their security.
+It also includes the steps to make following an attack.

 **Cybersecurity Framework =** Developed by NIST (National Institute of Standards and Technology) that provides a detailed guide for organizations to mitigate cybersecurity risk.

-> The framewok focuses on five essential function:
+> The framework focuses on five essential functions:
 ```
 Identify -> Protect -> Detect -> Respond -> Recover
 ```
-**ISO 27000 Series =** Developed by International Organization of Standardization (ISO) that outline a security framework for different industries and sectors.
+**ISO 27000 Series =** Developed by the International Organization of Standardization (ISO) that outline a security framework for different industries and sectors.
 ISO 27001 and 27002 are common for cybersecurity for creating, implementing, and managing ISMS (Information Security Management System).

-**MITRE Att&CK Framework =** Developed to indentify adversary plans of attack.
+**MITRE Att&CK Framework =** Developed to identify adversary plans of attack.
 The framework was established by known TTPs (Tactics, Techniques, Procedures).
 The framework was structured like a periodic table to easily map phases of the attack chain.

 **Cyber Kill Chain =** Adopted by the military with the terminology "Kill Chain", it describes the structure of an attack.
-It consist of target identification, decision, order of the attack and destruction of the target.
+It consists of target identification, decision, order of the attack, and destruction of the target.

-> Here are the seven stages of Cyber Kill Chain:
+> Here are the seven stages of the Cyber Kill Chain:
 ![image](/cyber_kill_chain.png)

-**Unified Kill Chain =** Is the unigication of MITRE ATT&CK and Cyber Kill Chain frameworks.
+**Unified Kill Chain =** Is the unification of MITRE ATT&CK and Cyber Kill Chain frameworks.
 It provides a model to defend against cyber attacks from the adversary's perspective.
 UKC has 18 phases of attack based on TTP.

 >_Cycle 1: IN_
 ```